jenfranx30/savemate-docs/savemate_stack_analysis.md

 ## Conclusion

-**Your decision to use Python/FastAPI + React + MongoDB is SMART and STRATEGIC.**
+**Python/FastAPI + React + MongoDB is SMART and STRATEGIC.**

-You're not just following trends - you're choosing the best tool for the job with room to grow.
+Choosing the best tool for the job with room to grow.
 This stack will:
-- ✅ Perform excellently
+-  Perform excellently
-- ✅ Be easy to develop
+-  Be easy to develop
-- ✅ Impress your professors
+-  Impress your professors
-- ✅ Look great on your resume
+-  Look great on our resume
-- ✅ Support future advanced features
+-  Support future advanced features

-**Don't second-guess this decision - you made the right call! 🎯**

 ---

-*Document created for SaveMate Agile Project - Stack Decision Analysis* *Date: November 22, 2025*
+*Document created for SaveMate Agile Project - Final Stack Decision Analysis* *Date: November 22, 2025*